zachasme/h3-pg/docs/api.md

 *Since v1.0.0*

-Returns true if this index represents a pentagonal cell
+Returns true if this index represents a pentagonal cell.